-5.2.3 Porous layer
+5.2.3 Porous layers

-The program offers a choice of using four different models for describing a porous layer.
+The program offers a choice of using six different models for describing a homogeneous porous layer.
 These models use one or more material parameters to calculate the acoustical properties.
+In addition, there is a model for a so-called double porosity material, here implying that the material is perforated with relatively large holes.
 However, as also pointed out in the introduction, the material is in all models treated as an equivalent fluid, i.e. the elastic properties are not taken into account and the models may not properly describe foam materials.